takenet/messaginghub-docs/docs/en/concepts/notifications.md

   * **failed**: The message has failed.
 In this case, the property **reason** must be present.
 - **reason**: The reason why message has failed.

-Check the JSON representation of a receipt notification at the recipient:
+See bellow the JSON representation of a receipt notification from the destination:

 ```json